 - We present the results of computing time latencies strong motion response spectra produced by Bighorn - All processing was done on a single 3-component station over the 96 oscillators shown previously - Latencies were computed by subtracting the data time stamps from the system time.
-All of these results were generated on an Apple laptop computer with the system time synchronized using NTP. - Simulation results using the same test signal as used previously will be shown - Real data from a remote datalogger will be shown
+All of these results were generated on an Apple laptop computer with the system time synchronized using NTP. - Both simulation results using the same test signal as used previously and real data from a remote datalogger will be shown